Knowayout/Reproductions/JestMockingIssueRepro/readme.md

 Take a look at the `/assets/original` folder.
 Inside, there should be a PNG file of the NASA logo.
 The application will attempt to convert the image to a JPG, resize it to 300 x 300, and save it to the `/assets/new` folder.

-Run `node index.js` from the route directory to see this.
+Run `node index.js` from the root directory to see this.

 # Testing